clastix/kamaji/README.md

 - [x] `kine` integration for MySQL as datastore
 - [x] `kine` integration for PostgreSQL as datastore
 - [x] Pool of multiple datastores
+- [x] Seamless migration between datastore with the same driver
 - [ ] Automatic assigning of Tenant Control Plane to a datastore
 - [ ] Autoscaling of Tenant Control Plane pods